jwhazel/osx-fix-spotify/README.md

+*Moving to archive status.
+(Thankfully) Spotify fixed this issue quite a while ago*

 # osx-fix-spotify

 A simple utility that _temporarily_ fixes the issue on OSX machines where Spotify Helper will consume >99% cpu.
 The script really doesn't do anything fancy, it just executes `kill -KILL [spotifyhelperPID]` in the terminal.
 I was getting tired of having to do this several times a day so I automated into a double click by writing the script and putting it on my desktop.